zadyson/OTUStalker/README.md

 ## If you use this tool, please cite as:

 *Lachlan B.M.
 Speirs, Zoe A. Dyson, Joseph Tucci and Robert J. Seviour (2017).
 Eikelboom filamentous morphotypes 0675 and 0041 embrace members of the Chloroflexi: resolving their phylogeny, and design of FISH probes for their in situ identification.
-Manuscript under review.*
+FEMS Microbiology Ecology 93 (10).*

 ## Interface:
 ![alt text](https://github.com/zadyson/OTUStalker/blob/master/OTUStalker.png "OTUStalker GUI")